Parent guide

 Method over memorisation is the one thing that matters most

-Most students who struggle with IGCSE Add Maths don't lack effort — they've learned to copy worked examples without understanding the method underneath.
-It works until the exam rephrases the question.
-When you talk to a prospective tutor, ask how they teach a hard topic.
-If the answer is "lots of past papers," that's drilling.
-If it's "we make sure the student can explain why each step works, then practise," that's method-first teaching — and it's what transfers to exam-style questions.
+Most students who struggle with IGCSE Add Maths are not lazy.
+They have learned to copy worked examples without understanding the method underneath.
+It looks fine until the exam rephrases the question.
+When you speak to a prospective tutor, ask how they teach a hard topic.
+If the answer is "lots of past papers," that is drilling.
+If the answer is "we make sure the student can explain why each step works, then practise," that is method-first teaching.
+And that is what carries over to exam-style questions.

 Before you commit